Víctor Zambrano

 Víctor Manuel Zambrano (born August 6, 1975) is a Venezuelan former professional baseball pitcher.
-He played all or parts of seven seasons in Major League Baseball (MLB) from 2001-07.
+He played all or parts of seven seasons in Major League Baseball (MLB) from 2001 to 2007 for the Tampa Bay Devil Rays, New York Mets, Toronto Blue Jays, and Baltimore Orioles.

 Professional career

-Zambrano had a good repertoire and an aggressive pitching approach, using his 92-95 MPH sinking fastball, a changeup, and occasionally a quality slider.
+Zambrano had a good repertoire and an aggressive pitching approach, using his 92–95 mph sinking fastball, a changeup, and occasionally a quality slider.
 He was a converted infielder who fielded his position well and did a decent job holding on runners.
 However, his effectiveness was hampered by a lack of control.

 Minor leagues

 Zambrano was originally signed as a free agent by the New York Yankees in 1993.
 He started his professional career in 1994 with the GCL Yankees, but was released by the team prior to the 1996 season.
 He was signed by the Tampa Bay Devil Rays, then spent the next several seasons working his way up through their minor league organization before making his major league debut in 2001.